dmalawey/ScuttleTechGuide/README.md

 | Leo Rover         | [Leo 3D Models](https://a360.co/378zqRp)                                                      | Convenient in-browser viewing of 3D models                  |
 | Viam              | [Viam Discord](https://discord.gg/viam)                                                       | Refined Discord channel for asking questions                |
 | Texas Instruments | [TI Robotics Academy](https://dev.ti.com/tirex/global?id=com.ti.Jacinto%20Robotics%20Academy) | Research-grade tasks taught in Edge AI                      |

+## Community Thought Leadership

+* Linux is the largest open source project in history, and it's founders created [TheOpenSourceWay.org](https://www.theopensourceway.org) to guide other communities.
+Their publication called [The Open Source Way](https://www.theopensourceway.org/the_open_source_way-guidebook-2.0.html#_why_do_people_participate_in_open_source_communities) offers insights to how it all works.
+* The Open Source Hardware Foundation pushes to engage hardware development teams in open source.
+They have regular releases of their [State of Open Source Hardware](https://qr.scuttlerobot.org/g/58a4R641DBp), and this one is from 2021.
+*